 I am the head of Fipra’s digital practice, developing the Brussels policy/public affairs digital business.
 This includes government relations, policy and regulatory advocacy covering privacy, cybersecurity, IPR, e-commerce and related consumer protection, online platforms regulation, online gaming, etc. In addition, I’m the managing partner of Samman Law & Corporate Affairs, one of the few French law firms specialising in public affairs.

 I serve as the President of the European Network for Women in Leadership.
-I’m also a member of the of expert pool at the European Center for Law & Economics (CEDE) at ESSEC business school and a guest lecturer on French and European public affairs, policy and regulatory advocacy at ESSEC, the Paris Bar School and French law schools and universities.
+I’m also a member of the Equity Fund Women Equity partner Strategic committee and of the Board of the European American Chamber of Commerce and a guest lecturer on French and European public affairs, policy and regulatory advocacy at ESSEC, HEC, the Paris Bar School and French law schools and universities.

 My first professional role was as a founding member of a prominent French NGO, SOS Racisme.
 I then became a member of staff for MP Claude Bartolone